znsio/specmatic-documentation/documentation/best_practices.md

 This contract will not let us stub out a response with length and side1.
 None of the scenarios support that combination.

-But now there's duplication in these scenarios.
+But now there's duplication in all the scenarios.
 This too can be fixed:

 ```gherkin
 Feature: Shape API